hsghori/CS-Notes/high-performance-computer-architecture.md

 However, there is an obvious problem with this - the lock function itself needs to be atomic otherwise we can have two (or more) threads that claim the lock at once.
 So to implement lock functions we can either use a complicated algorithm like [Lampart's bakery algorithm](https://en.wikipedia.org/wiki/Lamport%27s_bakery_algorithm) which uses normal load and store instructions to create atomic locks.
-However, this algorithm is relatively expensiv.e So processors actually have built in atomic instructions that can be used to implement the `lock` and `unlock`` functions.
+However, this algorithm is relatively expensive.
+So processors actually have built in atomic instructions that can be used to implement the `lock` and `unlock`` functions.